 Companies are competing to build the future.
 Very cool bleeding-edge goods and services will come to market every year, pushing boundaries and bank accounts.
 We hype for next year even before we've paid for this year.

-Not everybody is choosing the future with every purchase, but very few of us are actually banking that money.
+Not everybody is choosing the future with every purchase, a few are banking that cash.

-Business will deliver the future we pay for, not necessarily the future we need.
+Business deliver the future we pay for, not necessarily the future we need.
 As we invest moving into the future, every dollar is a vote.
 This includes governments and globalization - which increasingly means China and India.
+So choose Local and the Right to Repair where possible.

 It would suck to get stuck in time forever.
-We will freeze our plans in tight times and expand in prosperous times.
-But the government says inflation should be 2% and please everybody keep spending - because if we stop then inflation won't be 2%.
+We can freeze our plans in tight times and expand in prosperous times.
+But the government says, "target inflation should be 2% and please everybody keep spending" - because if we stop then inflation won't be 2%.

-The truth is we have control - if we're very picky about spending and massively outpace inflation with saving.
+The truth is we have a ton of control - through spending and saving.

 No comments: